 Specs, Dimensions and Weight

 The overall length (from the end of the handle to the tip of the blade) of this Ka-Bar Kukri Machete is 17 inches.
 The blade alone is 11.5 inches long and 0.165 inches in thickness with an edge angle measuring in at 20 degrees.
 It features a full tang design with partial flat grind.
 The entire tool weighs roughly 1.2 pounds (20 ounces). (more…)

-The TOPS CUMA Tak-Ri 2 (available here) is a not your average tactical knife.
-This is a very unique curved blade based on the Nepalese knife that can be used both as a multi-purpose survival tool and for defensive purposes.
+The TOPS CUMA Tak-Ri 2 (available @ Amazon) is not your average tactical knife.
+This is a very unique curved blade based on the iconic Nepalese knife that can be used both as a multi-purpose survival tool and for defensive purposes.
 It is the Nepalese’s traditional blade, a popular weapon of choice that is carried around by most of the Nepalese serving the various armies around the world.
-TOPS has put their own twist on the classic kukri blade shape with the CUMA Tak-Ri 2 and its more Western oriented design.
+TOPS has put their own twist on the classic Kukri blade shape with the CUMA Tak-Ri 2 and its more Western oriented design.

 When you speak of a tactical knife, it usually means a blade size and shape with practical functionality in hand-to-hand combat for both military and law enforcement.
 All this was definitely kept in Sijo Waysun Johnny Tsai’s mind while designing the CUMA Tak-Ri knife.
 Sijo Waysun Johnny Tsai is also the world famous CQC expert who created the CUMA Tactical Street Defense program in 2000. (more…)